"I thoroughly enjoy Anchorage Memories, it is absolutely magnificent" Robert

 Here's a nostalgic look back at this fun show

 Fireball XL5 was filmed in “Supermarionation” using marionette puppets.
 That is, puppets controlled by strings.

 This super fun children's TV show ran on KENI-TV (KTUU) channel 2 from 1963 to September 1965.

 Fireball XL5 was the name of the spaceship commanded by Colonel Steve Zodiac of the World Space Patrol.

 The show was produced in 1962 to 1963 by the husband and wife team of Gerry and Sylvia Anderson.
 The title and name of the spacecraft came about because Gerry Anderson thought the motor oil product, “Castrol XL” had an interesting sound.

 Fireball XL5 was a unique show in many ways.
 First, because it used marionettes as the characters, and it was a science fiction show for kids.

-So it's no surprise that because Anchorage TV audiences only had two stations in 1964, that lots of TV's were tuned to Fireball XL5 when the earth began to shake.
+Anchorage TV audiences only had two stations in 1964, so many TVs were tuned to Fireball XL5 when the earth began to shake.